 Dough Ingredients

-2 cups warm water-I warm in the microwave for 1 minute.
+2 cups warm water-I warm water in a tea kettle.

 1 Tablespoon honey